The GUAPOS project. VI: the chemical inventory of shocked gas

-The main peak of the emission is located towards the hot core, but these species also exhibit a clear secondary peak towards the southwest, at $\sim$5.1$''$ ($\sim$19000 au) from the center of the hot core.
-This emission is spatially coincident with that of the PN (2$-$1) transition observed by \cite{Fontani2024} (see their Fig. 1, and green contours in Fig. \ref{fig:mols_intro_shock_region}).
-Phosphorus-bearing molecules have been identified in recent years as excellent tracers of shocks (e.g. \citealt{Lefloch2016, Mininni2018, Fontani2019, Rivilla2020a, Bergner2022, Lefloch2024}).
-Moreover, this position is also coincident with bright emission of other well-known shock tracers, like SiO or sulfur-bearing species (\citealt{Fontani2024}) which are tracing the multiple molecular outflows identified in the region by \cite{Beltran2022a}.
-The distance to the hot core secures that this position is free from the thermal processing of the protostars.
-Therefore, this position, which is G31.41 shock, provides a suited testbed to study the chemical reservoir of freshly desorbed material from the icy grain mantles due to shocks.
+The main peak of the emission is located toward the hot core, but these species also exhibit a clear secondary peak toward the southwest, at $\sim$5.1$''$ ($\sim$19000 au) from the center of the hot core.
+This emission is spatially coincident with that of the PN (2$-$1) transition observed by \cite{Fontani2024} (see their Fig. 1 and the green contours in our Fig. \ref{fig:mols_intro_shock_region}).
+Phosphorus-bearing molecules were identified in recent years as excellent tracers of shocks (e.g., \citealt{Lefloch2016, Mininni2018, Fontani2019, Rivilla2020a, Bergner2022, Lefloch2024}).
+Moreover, this position is also coincident with bright emission of other well-known shock tracers, for example, SiO or sulfur-bearing species (\citealt{Fontani2024}), which trace the multiple molecular outflows that were identified in the region by \cite{Beltran2022a}.
+The distance to the hot core ensures that this position is free from the thermal processing of the protostars.
+This position, which is the G31.41 shock, therefore provides a suitable testbed for studying the chemical reservoir of freshly desorbed material from the icy grain mantles due to shocks.